-It would be useful for users to be able to see the classification that was used when you create your map.
+It would be useful for users to be able to see the classification of the data on your map.
 To do that, you will add a legend to your map.

-- 1. Expand the Layer options pane using the arrow > next to the layer on your map. - Click the Pop out legend button It to display your legend on the page.
+- 1. Expand the Layer options pane using the arrow > next to the layer on your map. - 2.
+Click the Pop out legend button 🖂 to display your legend on the page.
 Close the Layer options pane.

 The legend is added below your map.
-If your map fills your page then you will have to scroll down to see the legend. - 3.
-Resize the legend and move it to the bottom left corner of your map. - 4.
-Click the Card Settings button on the legend.
-The Card Style pane opens. - 5.
+If your map fills the page, scroll down to see the legend.

+- 3. Resize the legend and move it to the lower left corner of your map. - 4.
+Click the Card Settings button 🗇 on the legend.
+The Card Style pane appears. - 5.
 Expand the Background Color palette and change the transparency to 30 percent.